 The unnamed woman in this Gospel story is a woman who has suffered for 12 years from a certain kind of bleeding; it is often translated as “hemorrhaging.”
 She has visited many doctors and healers, and none of them has been able to heal her.
 It seems frenetic and like she is acting out in a last ditch effort.
 Her very presence in a large crowd would be frowned upon in this society because she is considered “unclean.”
 Her normal existence would often have been spent watching people skirt around her to avoid the possibility of contact.
 No brushing or touching or sharing friendly gestures on the path.
 She lived in isolation and would have been known for her uncleanliness.

-To give a little background and context, this is a “sandwich” text.
-It’s a story stuck in the middle of a larger story.
-It is a great example of what some scholars affectionately call a “Markan Sandwich.”
-The structure is: A1 — B — A2.
+To give a little background and context, this story of the woman with the issue of blood is found in three of the gospel texts.
+For a different angle to this story, let’s detour to Mark’s gospel.
+In the Gospel of Mark, the writer gives us a richer understanding of Jesus’s capacity to love by using a particular literary method and another precious story of healing.
+The method is what some scholars affectionately call a “Markan Sandwich.”
+The structure is: A1 – B – A2.
 The larger story begins (“A1”) with Jesus being abruptly greeted by a synagogue leader, Jairus, who falls at Jesus’s feet imploring him to heal his little daughter who is at the point of death.
 In the “sandwich” story (“B”), a large crowd is gathering around Jesus and is pressing in on many sides.
 From this large crowd, our woman enters the scene by touching the hem of Jesus’s cloak.
 She is healed.
 Power leaves Jesus.
 We’ll return to this.
 Then we return to the original story (“A2”) as Jesus is swept away to the home of Jairus and is told that his daughter has died.
 But, Jesus tells the girl, “Talitha cum,” which is Aramaic for “Little girl, get up!”
 Immediately, the girl gets up and walks around.

 There are some lovely things that weave these stories together and enhance the sandwiched story of our study.
 There are so many delightful connections between the two stories.
 Some are pointed out by biblical scholar Beverly Zink-Sawyer, who observes: